thunder-project/thunder/README.md

 ## Analyses

 Thunder currently includes four packages: clustering, factorization, regression, and signal processing, as well as a utils for shared methods like loading and saving (see Input format and Output format).
 Individual packages include both high-level analyses and underlying methods and algorithms.
 There are several stand-alone analysis scripts for common analyses, but the same functions (or sub-functions) can be used from within the Pyspark shell for easy interactive analysis.
+Here is a list of the primary analyses:

 ### clustering

-analyses:
 _kmeans_ - k-means clustering

 ### factorization

-analyses:
 _pca_ - principal components analysis
 _ica_ - independent components analysis

 ### regression

-analyses:
 _regress_ - regression (linear and bilinear)
 _tuning_ - parameteric tuning curves (circular and gaussian)

 ### signal processing

-analyses:
 _crosscorr_ - signal cross-correlation
 _fourier_ - fourier analysis
 _localcorr_ - local spatial time series correlations